Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Turn off Virtual Network Gateways

 You can choose to not deploy any Virtual Network Gateways.
 In order to do that, you need to remove the Virtual Network Gateway configuration.
-The customer can either comment out or remove the configuration entirely.
+You can either comment out or remove the configuration entirely.

 The steps to follow are: